Chapter 18: Some Wautogig Women - Part 1

 My mother was Maria Mukoi, of Abahinem Kərapehem, the clan of Matthew Rahiria and Andrew Yauieb.
 But her mother came from Kotai.
 My father, Anton Narokobi, was adopted into the Abahinem clan from Jɨbainerim.
 His mother was Kohar, a woman from Yeminip in Woginara.
 Kohar was born of a woman called Morikowambɨlu, also of Yeminip.
 My father’s father’s mother, Umanepen, hailed from among the Gluiaim of Bogumatai.456

-Maria Mukoi was another generous Wautogik woman.
+Maria Mukoi was another generous Wautogig woman.
 She was also powerful in debate.
 She was among the first generation of women of Wautogig to enter the convent in Boikin before the war.
 She went with Bakicho and together they learned to read and write.
 In this the two women actually followed Mutuwaruwin.
 Mutuwaruwin was the mother of Narina of Bogumatai.
 She married Pukiei of Abahinen Krapehem and carried Alex Ulanji.7 She also bore Bernard Narina from her previous husband.
 Bernard Narina died without leaving any offspring.

 NOTES